Laravel-Lang/lang/.junie/guidelines.md

 - Translate only the phrases that are written in English.
 Previously translated phrases don’t need to be rephrased unless otherwise specified.
 - Translate all the specified files in a single commit.
 - The list of untranslated words and phrases for localizations is located in the `docs/statuses` folder.
 The file name corresponds to the locale code from the `locales` folder.
 Inside each file, there is an HTML table in which the first column contains the key name from the JSON files, and the second column contains the value to be translated.

+### How to translate words and phrases

+1. Open the required locale file in the `docs/statuses` folder and study it carefully.
+2. Find these phrases in the localization JSON files to be translated.
+3. Translate the words and phrases, writing them into the JSON files where they were specified.
+4. Run the console command `vendor/bin/lang sync` to update the translation status.
+5. Based on the results of the console command, check the contents of the locale's Markdown file in the `docs/statuses` folder.
+6. If the Markdown file contains the entry `All missed: 0`, finish the translation work.
+If it doesn’t, proceed to translate the phrases listed in the file and repeat the steps starting from point 2.